 DID YOU KNOW?

-- DPVA provides Advanced Life Support to more than 630 square miles and three different counties within eastern Washington.
-These counties include north Spokane, south Stevens and south Pend'Orielle.
+DPVA provides Advanced Life Support to more than 630 square miles and three different counties within eastern Washington.
+These counties include north Spokane, south Stevens and south Pend'Oreille.

 You may be surprised to learn that your health insurance, may not provide full coverage for ambulance service.
 Additionally, Medicaid reimburses at a rate under 20% and Medicare reimburses around 40% of the charges for service.
 Consequently, DPVA is challenged to cover the cost of ambulance and paramedic services.